Ingrid Mattson: Early life and background

 Ingrid Mattson, the sixth of seven children, was born in 1963 in Kingston, Ontario, where she spent her childhood and attended Catholic schools.
 She credits the Catholic women who educated her with providing "a fantastic education" and "a place to explore and develop this early, youthful spirituality".
 She studied Philosophy and Fine Arts at the University of Waterloo in Canada from 1982–87.
 As part of her course of study, she spent summer of 1986 as a visiting student in Paris, France.
 During this time, she befriended West African students from a Sufi Muslim community.
 On reading the Qur'an, she found, "an awareness of God, for the first time since I was very young."
 After returning to Waterloo, she converted to Islam in 1987.
 She completed her studies in Waterloo and earned combined Bachelor of Arts degrees in Philosophy and Fine Arts in 1987.

-Advanced education and early career
+Advanced education and career

 Ingrid Mattson received a PhD in Near Eastern Languages and Civilizations from the University of Chicago in 1999.
 She then served as a Professor of Islamic Studies and Christian-Muslim Relations from 1998–2012 at Hartford Seminary in Connecticut.
 During that period, she founded the first accredited graduate program for Muslim chaplains in America.
 For a number of years she was also the Director of the MacDonald Center for the Study of Islam and Christian-Muslim Relations at Hartford Seminary.